kacperugorny1/HomeAutomation/README.md

 - Access application
 - Wider bytes for communication - 4 or 8 bytes to have more control and commands be more straight foward - first byte says if its set, get state or scan the bus - now the commands limits the other possibilities - less addresses in bus
 - Queue of operations on esp
-- Cyclic check state, post on mqtt when changed
 - manual adding addresses